schr0841/cnn_project/README.md

 # Overview and Purpose

-In this document, we train a convolutional neural network (CNN) model from scratch to classify images as either cancerous or normal, and then investigate the added benefit of using pre-trained CNN models on the same dataset by employing transfer learning.
+In this document, we train a convolutional neural network (CNN) model from scratch to classify CT chest scan images as either cancerous or normal, and then investigate the added benefit of using pre-trained CNN models on the same dataset by employing transfer learning.
 Furthermore, we investigate model ensembling in general and its potential benefits and drawbacks.

 ## Convolutional Neural Network: General Overview